Ming dynasty tombs at Beijing

 Sacred or Spirit Way 神道 shén dào

-The start of the long road to the tombs begins near the village of Changping which is where the road from Beijing branches off from the route to visit the Great Wall at Badaling (S216) north towards the tombs (S212) Changping had the headquarters of the garrison charged with guarding the tombs.
-The Sacred Way is 2 miles [3 kms] long and is now within the outskirts of Beijing that used to be in open countryside.
+The start of the long road to the tombs begins near the village of Changping which is where the road from Beijing branches off from the route to visit the Great Wall at Badaling (S216) north towards the tombs (S212).
+Changping was the headquarters of the garrison charged with guarding the tombs.
+The Sacred Way is 2 miles [3 kms] long and is now within the outskirts of Beijing.
 Nowadays it has busy roads running on either side of it.
 It is much less visited than the tombs themselves which are 2 miles [3 kms] further on.
 All the dynastic tomb complexes had a Spirit Way, we have a separate section all about them.
 The Ming tombs have the best preserved example.

 On the right-hand side of the valley entrance is Dragon Mountain 龙山 lóng shān on the left-hand side is Tiger Mountain 虎山 hǔ shān.